tiagohorta21/nav-side-drawer/README.md

 # nav-side-drawer

-This project is dedicated to a global react-aphrodite navigation sidebar with a drawer and its basic functionalities, which are:
+This project is dedicated to a global navigation sidebar with a drawer and its basic functionalities, which are:

 * A main burger menu icon which opens the drawer
 * A drawer animation when opening